josuneha/AzureBigData-analytics/HOL/Hands-on lab step-by step - Big data and visualization.md

     ![In addition to the previously described Design Surface, both Train Model and Split Data both have arrows pointing down to Score Model.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image82.png "Design Surface")

-7. Save the experiment.
+1. Save the experiment

-8. Run the experiment.
+1. Run the experiment

 9. When the experiment is finished running (which takes a few minutes), right-click on the output port of the Score Model module and select **Visualize** to see the results of its predictions. **You should have a total of 13 columns**.

     ![In the Scored Dataset for Score Model, the number of columns is 13.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image83.png "Scored dataset")

-10. If you scroll to the right so that you can see the last two columns, observe there are Scored Labels and Scored Probabilities columns.
+1. If you scroll so that you can see the last two columns, observe there are Scored Labels and Scored Probabilities columns.
 The former is the prediction (1 for predicting delay, 0 for predicting no delay) and the latter is the probability of the prediction.
 In the following screenshot, **for example**, the last row shows a delay predication with a 53.1% probability.

     ![Scored Labels and Scored Probabilities columns display.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image84.png "Scored Labels and Scored Probabilities columns")

-11. While this view enables you to see the prediction results for the first 100 rows, if you want to get more detailed statistics across the prediction results to evaluate your model\'s performance, you can use the Evaluate Model module.
+1. While this view enables you to see the prediction results for the first 100 rows, if you want to get more detailed statistics across the prediction results to evaluate your model's performance, you can use the Evaluate Model module.

 12. Drag an Evaluate Model module on to the design surface beneath the Score Model module.
 Connect the output of the Score Model module to the leftmost input of the Evaluate Model module.

     ![On the Design Surface, Score Model has an arrow pointing down to Evaluate Model.](images/Hands-onlabstep-bystep-Bigdataandvisualizationimages/media/image85.png "Design Surface")

-13. Run the experiment.
+1. Run the experiment

 14. When the experiment is finished running, right-click the output of the Evaluate Model module and select **Visualize**.
 In this dialog box, you are presented with various ways to understand how your model is performing in the aggregate.
 While we will not cover how to interpret these results in detail, we can examine the ROC chart that tells us that at least our model (the blue curve) is performing better than random (the light gray straight line going from 0,0 to 1,1)---which is a good start for our first model!